MicrosoftDocs/power-automate-docs/articles/sharepoint-approvals.md

 ## Reject a request

-You can reject a request via email, the approvals center or the Microsoft Flow mobile app.
-Simply follow the steps used for approving a request, but, select **Reject**, instead of **Approve**.
+You can reject a request via email, the approvals center, or the Microsoft Flow mobile app.
+To reject a request, follow the steps for approving a request, but, select **Reject**, instead of **Approve**.

-After you confirm the decision (either approve or reject the request), the flow does the following:
+After you confirm the approval decision (either approve or reject the request), the flow runs the following steps:

-1. Sends an email to the person who requested vacation approval.
+1. Sends an email to the person who requested vacation.

 1. Updates the SharePoint list with the decision and the comments from the approver.